Davidvandijcke/Census-Block-Group-Level-2020-Presidential-Election-Results/README.md

 # Census-Block-Group-Level-2020-Presidential-Election-Results
 A dataset ('data/out/precinct_cbgs_all_2020.csv.gz') with estimates of Census Block Group level 2020 presidential election results, and the underlying data and code that generated it.
+For the 2016 CBG-level results, see [here](https://github.com/Davidvandijcke/Census-Block-Group-Level-2016-Presidential-Election-Results).

 Derived from the [dataset](https://github.com/TheUpshot/presidential-precinct-map-2020) compiled by the New York Times and the Census Block Group [shapefiles](https://www2.census.gov/geo/tiger/TIGER2019/BG/) from the Census Bureau.
 All non-voting variables are defined and named as in those shapefiles.
 All voting variables are defined and named as in the NYT geojson.
 For a description of the matching algorithm, see Van Dijcke and Wright (2021).
 Credit to [Maria Milosh](https://scholar.google.com/citations?user=j7_LsGoAAAAJ&hl=en) for coding help.